Livinglist/Hacki/README.md

 - Get in-app notification when there is new reply to your stories or comments.
 - Download stories and comments for offline reading.
 - Pick up where you left off.
-- Synced favorites and pins accross devices. (iOS only)
+- Synced favorites and pins across devices. (iOS only)
 - Launch from system share sheet.
 - And more...